-It's important to make these potholders from 100% cotton to avoid any risk of fire or melting.
-Always preshrink your fabric so that it won't shrink after being washed.
+It's important to make these potholders from 100% cotton to avoid any risk of fire or melting in the microwave.
+Always preshrink your fabric, so it won't change in size after being washed.

 - Cotton batting

 Make a Template

 A template isn't a necessity, especially if you're only making one or two bowl holders.
 But if you plan to make several, the template will save you time marking each piece.

 Cut out a square from posterboard or cardstock for the size of bowl holder you'll be making.
 The examples in this project are made with 10-inch squares, but you can make other sizes based on your bowls.
 Rotary cutting tools are helpful to make perfect squares.

 On each side of the square make the following markings:

 - For a 10-inch square: Mark 4, 5, and 6 inches from the ends on each side, and mark 2 1/4 inches toward the center of the square at the center 5-inch mark.

 - For a 12-inch square: Mark 5, 6, and 7 inches from the ends on each side, and mark 2 1/2 inches toward the center 6-inch mark.

 - For a 14-inch square: Mark 6, 7, and 8 inches from the ends on each side, and mark 2 3/4 inches toward the center 7-inch mark.